hyperledger/bevel/examples/identity-app/README.md

 ## Folder structure
 ```
-supplychain-app
+identity-app
-|-- charts: this folder contains the Helm charts that are needed for the deployment of the Supplychain Application.
+|-- charts: this folder contains the Helm charts that are needed for the deployment of the Identity Application.
-|-- images:
+|-- images: this folder contains the Docker images that are needed for running of the Identity Application.
 ```

 ## Pre-requisites